Intrinsic Bottleneck Distance for Merge Trees: Introduction

 One central topic in applied topology is the multiscale study of shape.
 Beginning with a family of nested topological spaces $\{X_t\}_{t\in \mathbb{R}}$, the \emph{dimension-0 persistence barcode}, or simply the \emph{barcode}, captures the path components of the family as $t$ evolves.
 The barcode is a multiset of intervals $[t_b,t_d)$ on which individual components ``persist": the \emph{birth} value $t_b$ at which the component first appears, and the \emph{death} value $t_d$ at which it merges with an older component \cite{zomorodian2004computing}.
 From this summary, the number of path components in $X_t$ can be recovered as the number of intervals containing $t$.

 Crucially, when merging of path components occurs, the barcode marks the death of the later-born component, but retains no information about the component it has merged with.
 When this information is retained, the components of $\{X_t\}$ can be summarized by a sharper descriptor called a \emph{merge tree}.
-More precisely defined in Section \ref{sec:background}, a merge tree is a tree-like shape is obtained from the barcode assigned to $\{X_t\}_{t\in\mathbb{R}}$ by gluing together intervals corresponding to path components at the moment they are merged.
+More precisely defined in Section \ref{sec:background}, a merge tree is a tree-like shape obtained from the barcode assigned to $\{X_t\}_{t\in\mathbb{R}}$ by attaching intervals corresponding to path components at the moment they are merged.
 The interplay between dimension-0 persistence barcodes and merge trees has been explored extensively \cite{curry2018fiber,TreesBarcodes,curry2024trees}, and used in applications such as neuronal morphology \cite{TMD, li2017metrics, kanari2019objective, beers2023barcodes}.

 Barcodes come equipped with a metric\footnote{Technically speaking, the bottleneck distance is an extended pseudometric.
-On the kinds of barcodes that appear in this paper, those in which each interval has a closed left endpoint and open right endpoint, it is a metric.} $d_B$, called the \emph{bottleneck distance}.
-The consistency of barcodes in analyzing real data sets depends on foundational stability results; for certain domains of data (including point clouds in $\mathbb{R}^n$ under Gromov-Hausdorff distance and height maps under $\ell_\infty$ distance), distance-based maps to the metric space of barcodes are Lipschitz \cite{CohenSteiner}.
-Beyond stability, the geometry of the space of barcodes itself is complex and not fully understood - among other properties, it is infinite-dimensional and non-Riemannian, with multiple Fr\'{e}chet means arising from regions of positive curvature \cite{Che2024}.
+On the kinds of barcodes that appear in this paper, those in which each interval has a closed left endpoint and open right endpoint and exactly one (right) endpoint among all intervals is infinite, it is a metric.} $d_B$, called the \emph{bottleneck distance}.
+Let $(\BC, d_B)$ denote the space of barcodes equipped with the bottleneck distance.
+The consistency of barcodes in analyzing real data sets depends on foundational stability results; for certain domains of data (including point clouds in $\mathbb{R}^n$ under Gromov-Hausdorff distance and height maps under $\ell_\infty$ distance), distance-based maps to $\BC$ are Lipschitz \cite{CohenSteiner}.
+Beyond stability, the geometry itself is complex and not fully understood - among other properties, $\BC$ is infinite-dimensional and non-Riemannian, with multiple Fr\'{e}chet means arising from regions of positive curvature \cite{Che2024}.
 Nevertheless, the distance between two points can be computed efficiently \cite{kerber2017geometry}; it is largely through this metric, and its properties, that statistics can be built on persistence barcodes \cite{FrechetPDs}.
 Canonical algebraic and mass-transport distances are known to coincide between 1-parameter persistence modules and their barcodes \cite{bauer2014induced}, a key result enabling quick computation of these statistics.